sfera-labs/iono-pi-kernel-module/README.md

     dtoverlay=w1-gpio

-Optionally, to be able to use the `/sys/class/ionopi/` files not as super user, create a new group "ionopi" and set it as the module owner group by adding an udev rule:
+Optionally, to access the sysfs interfcae without superuser privileges, create a new group "ionopi" and set it as the module owner group by adding an **udev** rule:

     sudo groupadd ionopi
     sudo cp 99-ionopi.rules /etc/udev/rules.d/